DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

 I'm being more humble.
 I don't know what is important.
 But I know this sequence is interesting.
 Well, I don't know if it's interesting to you.

-PJ: The point for the Situationists was that dérive, drifting, was a strategy of resistance against the spectacle.
+PJ: The point for the Situationists was that *dérive*, drifting, was a strategy of resistance against the spectacle.
 For you, you're always talking about it as being something that's provided to us.
 One can present something ‘as spectacle’ or ‘as search’, but it's something the artist or society does to the others.
 This is different from the psycho-geographic thing where drifting is something you take.
 Something you go and do.
 With Narcissus, we were talking about us as artists giving search to the viewer.
-When we talk about the dérive we're talking about someone going to a city and saying ‘I will do my own drifting in the city’.
+When we talk about the *dérive* we're talking about someone going to a city and saying ‘I will do my own drifting in the city’.
 Not that architects give us that.